 For parents it can feel overwhelming to discover your child is self harming, as can trying to figure out what to do about it.

 There is still a real stigma around self harm and it can be isolating for a young person and for their family.
 Parentline can offer non-judgmental support.
 We will always listen with kindness and give you the time and space to think through tough situations and make things better for your child.

 Being able to give the right support to a young person when they reveal they have been self harming can make a big difference in helping them to heal and recover.

 What is self harm?

-- unexplained cuts and bruises
+- they have unexplained cuts and bruises

-- knives or razor blades going missing
+- they have knives or razor blades (or these going missing)

 - unexplained blood stains on clothes or towels

 - your child becoming more withdrawn and closed off

 - changes in their mood and behaviour – e.g. angry or low mood.